lvangh/MTW/ReadMe.md

 This announcement is based off a customizable timer that starts when the player enters combat.
 When the timer ends, the warnings stop until the next time a player enters combat.

+2nd or 3rd off tanks and DPS warriors may want to turn the add-on OFF when not main tanking.

 #### Use
 Type /mtw in game to see the menu.